 Looking back, thinking ahead: Nathan Pyne-Carter

-Fish Farming Expert has asked well-known figures in the Scottish salmon farming industry about their high and low points of 2018, and what they hope for in 2019.Today we feature Nathan Pyne-Carter, managing director of award-winning aquaculture supplier Ace Aquatec.
+Fish Farming Expert has asked individuals connected to the salmon farming industry about their year, and what they hope for in 2021.We continue the series today with Nathan Pyne-Carter, managing director of award-winning aquaculture technology innovator Ace Aquatec.

 The Covid-19 pandemic has made 2020 a difficult year for many businesses.
 How has it affected yours?

 We are all engaged in a crucial and highly adaptable industry, and the way this industry has risen to the challenges of Covid makes this all the more apparent.

 Changes Ace Aquatec has made in response to the pandemic range from innovations (Augmented Reality (AR) headsets to support remote installations) to organisational practice - new ways to connect and remain mentally resilient as we work from home such as building fitness and wellbeing into our working schedules.
 We are very proud of all our staff and are grateful to be working in such a resilient and adaptable industry that has shown great leadership through the toughest of times.